Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-Accuracy and transparency are goals of the product.
+Accuracy and transparency are product goals.

 **Accuracy**